Royal College of Physicians adds voice of concern on assisted dying Bill

 The Terminally Ill Adults (End of Life) Bill, which relates to England and Wales, returns to the House of Commons on Friday for the first time since a historic yes vote in November.

-Prime Minister Sir Keir Starmer, who voted for the Bill last year, has indicated he remains supportive of the proposed legislation.
+Prime Minister Sir Keir Starmer, who voted for the Bill last year, has indicated he remains supportive of the proposed legislation and that it has “sufficient time” in Parliament amid claims from some it is being rushed through.

+In a boost for the Bill, new Reform MP Sarah Pochin has confirmed she will support it.

+Mike Amesbury, who she replaced in the Runcorn and Helsby constituency earlier this month, had voted no last year.

 Reports speculating on the numbers of MPs who had supported the Bill last year but are now considering voting against it have been dismissed by the Bill’s backers who reject the idea the proposed legislation is at risk of collapse.